timlrx/rehype-citation/README.md

 ## Usage

+If you are using the plugin in a node environment, import from `rehype-citation/node`.
+For browser environments, import from `rehype-citation/browser`.

-The following import paths are supported:
+The following files are exported:

-`rehype-citation/generator`, generator function.
+`generator`, generator function.
 Can be used to generate a rehype citation plugin.
 Takes in a citation-js `Cite` class.
-`rehype-citation/cite`, a citation-js `Cite` instance.
+`cite`, a citation-js `Cite` instance.
 Add your own CSL / locales before passing in to the plugin generator .
 `rehype-citation`, re-exports the above 2 packages with a pre-configured `rehype-citation` plugin ready to use.
+Importing from `rehype-citation` directs to this file.

 Use this package [as a rehype plugin](https://github.com/rehypejs/rehype/blob/master/doc/plugins.md#using-plugins).